berkeley-cs61as/markdown-courseware/textbook/chapter19 Project 3 - Adventure Game/section04 Exercises for Partner A.md

 moving from one place to another.
 If a person cannot enter, return an error.
 Then create a locked place and test it out.

-**Note:** locked-place should take one instantiation variable, its name.
+**Note:** A locked-place should take one instantiation variable, its name.

     (define warehouse (instantiate locked-place 'warehouse))